msft-mirror-aosp/platform.compatibility.cdd/3_software/3_1_managed-api-compatibility.md

      defined as APIs in the android namespace decorated with the `@hidden` annotation but not with a `@SystemAPI` or `@TestApi`, as described in the [SDK documents](https://developer.android.com/preview/restrictions-non-sdk-interfaces)
-     and ship with each and every hidden API on the the same restricted lists as provided via the light-greylist, dark-greylist, and blacklist files in the `prebuilts/runtime/appcompat/` path for the appropriate API level branch in the AOSP.
+     and ship with each and every hidden API on the same restricted lists as provided via the light-greylist, dark-greylist, and blacklist files in the `prebuilts/runtime/appcompat/` path for the appropriate API level branch in the AOSP.
 However they: